AAC&U Style Guide

 diverse: frequently misused to designate racial and ethnic minorities; note that only an entity that consists of different elements can really be "diverse" (a student population or a faculty group can be diverse, but not individual students or faculty members)

-e-portfolio: do not used stylized spellings (such as ePortfolio) except when the term occurs in the title of a specific program
+eportfolio: Not hyphenated.
+Do not used stylized spellings (such as ePortfolio) except when the term occurs in the title of a specific program.
+When capitalized, Eportfolio is the preferred version.

 Essential Learning Outcomes: note initial capitals